About the major

 Capstone experiences take students to high-profile venues and provide rich educational opportunities.
 Internships are available to enhance the educational experience and ensure strong career opportunities.
 Research is being conducted in bio-based fibers and specialized fabrics to address basic human needs of creative textile products.

 Students gain a foundation in the chemical properties of textiles, fiber and fabric testing, design processes, CAD and product development.
-An understanding of the global apparel industry queues up the student to scaffold their learning experience with 24 to 36 hours in one or more of our specializations culminating in the capstone industry internship:
+An understanding of the global apparel industry queues up the student to scaffold their learning experience, culminating in the capstone industry internship.
+Students learn:

-- Design: This option provides hands-on experience incorporating rapidly evolving fashion design practices, sustainability, apparel design, accessory design, product line development and 3D computer-aided design and pattern drafting.
+- Design through hands-on experience incorporating rapidly evolving fashion-design practices, sustainability, apparel design, accessory design, product line development and 3D computer-aided design and pattern drafting.

-- Merchandising: Through lecture and experiential learning formats, this option covers retail innovation, global competition and ethics, supply chain, sustainability, consumer experience, consumer behavior, experiential retail and strategic brand management.
+- Merchandising through lecture and experiential learning formats, covering retail innovation, global competition and ethics, supply chain, sustainability, consumer experience, consumer behavior, experiential retail and strategic brand management.

-- Textiles: The Textiles option delivers knowledge and skills in new fiber and textile materials with application focuses on biopolymers, nano-textiles, circular processes and smart clothing.
+- Textiles, gainingknowledge and skills in new fiber and textile materials with application focuses on biopolymers, nano-textiles, circular processes and smart clothing.

 Courses TXA Students Take